transdigiware/blockchain/howto/ibp-v2-troubleshooting.md

       ```
       {: codeblock}

-2. **Fix ingress on clusters with version 1.18 or higher.** For clusters with version 1.18 or higher, you need to manually add the ingress changes to each peer and orderer by performing the following steps:

-  - To get and edit the ingress name, you need to:.

-      ```
-      kubectl get ingress --all-namespaces
-      kubectl -n <name-space> edit ingress <ingress-name>
-      ```
-      {: codeblock}

-  - To edit the ingress definition, you need to:

-       - Change annotations

-          ```
-          annotations:
-          nginx.ingress.kubernetes.io/backend-protocol: HTTPS
-          nginx.ingress.kubernetes.io/proxy-ssl-verify: "false"
-          ```
-          {: codeblock}

-       - Add in spec section

-          ```
-          spec:
-          ingressClassName: public-iks-k8s-nginx
-          ```
-          {: codeblock}

-3. **Verify the resolution.** You can now verify the changes by performing the following steps:
+2. **Verify the resolution.** You can now verify the changes by performing the following steps:

   - Run `kubectl get ingress --all-namespaces` command to check if ingress gets an IP address for each listed entry.
   - Run `curl -kv https://<component-proxy-url>/settings` for testing the connectivity to ensure the component-proxy-url matches the corresponding "Hosts" entry in the `kubectl get ingress --all-namespaces` command.